Automattic/studio/README.md

 # Studio by WordPress.com

-A desktop application for creating local WordPress environments powered by WordPress Playground.
+A desktop application for creating local WordPress environments, powered by WordPress.com and WordPress Playground.

 ## Getting started
 Studio is open source and is available to download for free!